 Having a large chunk of cash in the bank affected me in a couple of ways.
 It’s now much more exciting to peruse the FMLS knowing that I’m poised to make solid offers on properties that fit my criteria.
 It also made me even more concerned about maximizing the interest rate that I earn until I actually find that perfect rental property (or two).

 Different financial institutions specialize in different products.
 For instance, if you need a mortgage loan – consider your local credit union.
 Do you want to start investing?
 May I recommend Vanguard.
 Neither of those options are typically great for earning copious returns on your savings, though – which is what I was in need of after securing my HELOC.
-As most of you smart savers know, online banks are typically the best for high interest rate money market and savings accounts.
+As most of you smart savers know, online banks are typically the best for high interest rate savings accounts.
 So that’s exactly where I turned.

 Higher Interest Yield

 Well, the gap in interest rate payout has grown.
 In fact, there’s a chasm between the interest rates being offered by the largest banks and those of the most aggressive online banks.
 And in addition, that extra cash on hand means I could be potentially losing thousands of dollars a year.
-Those two factors led me on the search that finally ended in opening up this CIT Bank money market account.
+Those two factors led me on the search that finally ended in opening up this CIT savings account.

 Great customer service and no stupid fees